 - Bring your pot to a boil (should take around 5 to 6 minutes).
 Then reduce heat to a simmer and cover with lid for about 1 hour and 30 minutes, until your lima beans are thick and creamy.

-- Once done, remove bay leaves, and adjust seasoning to your liking (adding additional pepper or sea salt to taste).
+- Once done, remove bay leaves, and adjust seasoning to your liking (adding additional pepper or sea salt to taste) and the remaining butter.
 Allow your beans to sit and cool for about 10 minutes.
 This will help it thicken even more.
 Serve.